 As writers, we must take our innate skills of observation and transform them on to the page.
 The reader doesn’t want to be told how a character feels; they want to experience the emotion for themselves.
 To make this happen, we must make sure that our characters express their emotion in a way that is both recognizable and compelling to our readers.

 Know your character inside and out.
 As individuals, we all do things differently.
 Emotions are no exception.
 One character may shout and throw things when they are angry, another may speak in a quiet voice.
-Others may go completely silent.
+Other may go silent.
 Many, for various reasons, will cover their anger and act like they’re not upset at all.
-Whatever your character is feeling, describe the emotion in such a way that it is specific to him or her.
+Whatever your character is feeling, describe the emotion in such a way that it’s specific to him or her.

-Make sure that your character’s feelings progress convincingly.
+Make sure your character’s feelings progress in a believable way.
 But have the emotional journey within the scene to avoid unintended me/drama.

 Include action to break up the dialogue.
 Too much dialogue can become overwhelming.
 Make sure the conversation does not sound stilted.
-Keep it natural and make sure each character has their own unique voice so they can be easily recognized.
+Develop distinct voices for each character to ensure easy recognition and a natural-sounding conversation.

 Each character is unique.
-They are influenced largely by life events from the past.
-One sure way to gain the reader’s sympathy is to reveal why a character acts a certain way which means include a back-story as it builds a reader’s compassion.
+Life events influence them from the past.
+Show the character’s background through conversation to make readers understand and sympathize with them.
 After all, people are products of their past.
 As the author, it’s important for you to know why your characters are the way that they are and to pass that information along to the reader.

 To avoid using too much back-story, decide which details from your character’s past are necessary to share with your reader.
 Too much back-story can make the story idle, which stops it from moving forward.

-The back-story is tricky to write well.
-As is true of so many areas of writing, but balance is the key.
+Writing back-story is tricky to write well.
+As is true of various areas of writing, but balance is the key.